google/zoekt/README.md

 There are some downsides compared to trigrams:

 * The index is large.
-Emprically, it is about 3x the corpus size, composed of 2x (offsets), and 1x (original content).
+Empirically, it is about 3x the corpus size, composed of 2x (offsets), and 1x (original content).
 However, since we have to look at just a limited number of ngrams, we don't have to keep the index in memory.

 Compared to [suffix
 arrays](https://blog.nelhage.com/2015/02/regular-expression-search-with-suffix-arrays/),